Payment Statuses

 Next steps

-• Configure Payment webhooks for real time payment events.
+• Configure Payment Webhooks for real time payment events.

 • Review Payment Scenarios for practical examples of handling non happy path statuses such as underpaid and overpaid.